Collingwood College, Surrey: Admissions

-It is situated just north of the A30, near the Jolly Farmer roundabout on the Old Dean Estate, Camberley.
+It is situated north of the A30.

 History

 Earlier school

 The school derives itself from the Frimley and Camberley County Grammar School, the Bagshot County Secondary School, and the Barossa County Secondary School.
 In July 1970, Surrey County Council wavered over whether to go ahead with the comprehensive plan.

 Comprehensive

 The first Headmaster in 1971 was Mr. Leonard Roe, who had previously been Headmaster of the grammar school.
-He was followed by Peter Halls-Dickerson, who was a major advocate of the idea of direct grant schools.
+He was followed by Peter Halls-Dickerson, who was an advocate of the idea of direct grant schools.
 Collingwood was one of the earliest direct grant schools to be created after the passage of the legislation by the then Conservative government.
 The headmaster from 1974 until the 1990s was Peter Halls-Dickerson.

 Grant-maintained and Foundation school

-On 1 September 1991, Collingwood School became Collingwood College – a grant-maintained school.
+On 1 September 1991, Collingwood School became Collingwood College, a grant-maintained school.
 This change of status was overwhelmingly supported by the parents.
 In 1999, under the new schools' framework, the school adopted foundation status.

 In September 1994, Collingwood College became a self-governing technology college.
 Following the new funding, the school built the Halls-Dickerson Technology Centre, also one of the first of its kind.
 As of 1 April 2008, the college was granted high-performing specialist school status.
 The school also specialises in vocational education, which provides education for working life; such as hairdressing, building and other manual labour based jobs.

 Collingwood is a founding member of the Surrey Heath Area Partnership for Education (SHAPE), Surrey's 14–19 network.
 SHAPE runs diploma courses in IT, for which Collingwood is the lead school and also Society Health and Development.
 Diplomas are also offered in business and finance and creative media.